 Emotional Fluency Trumps Emotional Intelligence

 More than ever, your ability to lead comes down to one skill: emotional fluency.
+This is NOT emotional intelligence.
+That term’s been overused, misused, and turned into fluff.
+Emotional fluency means you can read the room, read yourself, and respond, not react.

 Pattern Recognition: What Every Leader Must Know Now

 It’s what I call “Pattern Recognition Leadership.”
 You’ve got to notice the behavioral patterns—yours and theirs—and intervene before the team crashes or spirals into drama.
 Not by shaming.
 Not by fixing.
-But by creating space for reset.
+But by creating space for a reset.

 How Leaders Help Employees Succeed